BeeGrinder/FantasyGrounds-SW5e/README.md

 #### Creating your sw5e campaign

-* When creating your new campaign in FG for SW5e, select the 5e ruleset (All the SW5e content is dependent on the base 5e ruleset).
+* When creating your new campaign in FG for SW5e, select the 5e rule-set (All the SW5e content is dependent on the base 5e rule-set).
-* Once you select the 5e rule set, the sw5e extenstion will appear in the extension window.
+* Once you select the 5e rule-set, the sw5e extension will appear in the extension window.
 Select it.

   Note: It's best to only load SW5e modules and extensions.
 I cannot guarantee compatibility with other module or extensions.
 * Once your campaign opens, go to *__Library__* then *__Modules__* and open both *__SW5e Player Book__* and *__SW5e NPC Manual__*.